ksun4176/PokeTrade/webapp/README.md

 ## First Access
 When a user first accesses the web app, they will be asked to complete a couple of steps.
 1. User will need to log in using discord
-1. User needs to link their Pokémon TCG Pocket account
+2. User needs to link their Pokémon TCG Pocket account
+3. After completing this they will then be able to search for available trades

+## Updating Wishlist and Offers
+1. User can edit these lists from the `Home` page or `MyAccount` page.
-2. User will select the Pokémons they are looking for to their Wishlist
+2. User can add the Pokémons they are looking for to their Wishlist
-3. User will select the Pokémons they are looking to trade away to their List for Trading
+3. User can add the Pokémons they are looking to trade away to their List for Trading
-4. After completing this they will then be able to search for available trades
+NOTE: A Pokémon can only be in your Wishlist or List for Trading and not both at the same time.

 ## Searching for Trades
 You can see what trades are available out there in the `Home` page.
 This is where you can also reach out to folks to initiate a trade.
-1. User selects Pokémons from their wishlist
+1. User selects a Pokémon from their wishlist
 2. They will then be able to see all offers for that Pokémon
 3. Send a message to that person in a Discord server
 4. Make updates to your wishlist to search for more Pokémons